monsiaz/audit_sortlist/Issues/Technical/SEO/improve_agency_pr.md

 Furthermore, the `/agency/` category represents a significant pool of untapped potential, as highlighted by the "Opportunities" metric:

--   **Opportunity Definition**: Pages flagged as "Opportunities" are those with **above-median PageRank or Weighted PageRank** (indicating existing authority or potential) but generating **very few clicks (<10)**.
+-   **Opportunity definition**: Pages flagged as "Opportunities" are those with **above-median PageRank or Weighted PageRank** (indicating existing authority or potential) but generating **very few clicks (<10)**.
 They represent authority that isn't translating into traffic.
--   **Agency Pages as Key Opportunities**: While the specific chart isn't included here due to relevance to the primary topic, analysis often shows the `/agency/` category contains a high number of these opportunity pages.
+-   **Agency pages as key opportunities**: While the specific chart isn't included here due to relevance to the primary topic, analysis often shows the `/agency/` category contains a high number of these opportunity pages.
 Targeting these pages with better internal linking and potential content/UX improvements is a high-potential strategy to convert existing PR into tangible organic traffic.
     *Note: The chart `Opportunities_count_Category.png` (available in `/Volumes/T7/sortlist/sortlist-analyzer/reports/charts/`) quantifies this opportunity count per category.*

 ## Expected benefits